rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 ## Conclusion

-Let's keep it short.
-In the next post of this series we will go a bit more technical.
-Stay tuned to see how we solved challenges on a real Live Streaming app, test scalability and more.
+We hope you were able to learn more about building live-streaming apps.
+In the next post of this series, we will provide more technical insights.
+Stay tuned to see how we solve challenges on a real Live Streaming app, test scalability, and more.

 ## Open Source